Fleny113/EndpointMapper/README.md

 ## OpenAPI support (swagger)

-EndpointMapper only supports `Swashbuckle.AspNetCore`[^template], but its support is out-of-the-box and doesn't require any additional package to work (except `Swashbuckle.AspNetCore`, obviously)
+EndpointMapper only supports `Swashbuckle.AspNetCore`[^template], and you will need to add the EndpointMapper.OpenApi package

 > **Warning**
 > For [authentication](#authentication-requirements) or [XML documentation](#xml-documentation) you may need to add